onnx/onnx-mlir/docs/Dialects/onnx.md

 | Operand | Description |
 | :-----: | ----------- |
-`X` | memref of any type values or tensor of any type values
+`X` | tensor of stirng type or 64-bit integer or 32-bit integer or 32-bit float or 64-bit float values or memref of stirng type or 64-bit integer or 32-bit integer or 32-bit float or 64-bit float values

 #### Results: